Wikia/Mike/mycroft_holmes/sources/README.md

     # JSON-encoded string with service account credentials
     credentials: "${ANALYTICS_SERVICE_ACCOUNT_JSON}"
     view_id: 1234  # your Google Analytics view ID
-    multiply: 20  # e.g. all metrics are sampled at 5%, multiply them by x20 (optional)
 ```

 Service account credentials JSON file can obtained from